scalcam/pages-app/README.md

 Then wait for Settings > GitHub Pages to say that the page has been built

+I added a script to my package.json to run both above commands. `npm run deploy` will accomplish both of the above scripts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.